tc45/CrewAI-Studio/docs/AUGMENT_GUIDELINES.md

 ## Changelog Management

-- For medium to significant changes, update to `logs/CHANGELOG.md`
+- Update `logs/CHANGELOG.md` for ALL changes, no matter how small
 - Include date/timestamp with each entry
+- Document changes as they are made, not just at major milestones
-- Briefly describe what was changed and why
+- Provide detailed descriptions of what was changed and why
+- Include any dependency changes, configuration updates, or script modifications
-- Categorize changes (feature, bugfix, enhancement, etc.)
+- Categorize changes (feature, bugfix, enhancement, dependency, etc.)
+- Document any issues encountered and their resolutions
+- Include references to relevant documentation or resources

+## Terminal Output Logging

+- Log all terminal output when working on the project to `logs/augment.log`
+- Include command executed and its output
+- Timestamp each log entry
+- For long-running commands, log both the start and completion
+- Log any errors or warnings encountered
+- This ensures we have a record of all operations for troubleshooting

 ## Docker and CI/CD